Visa and Application Information

 If you have the letters of recommendation, please scan them and send them to us with the contact information of the referees.
 If the letters of recommendation will be sent to us directly, please inform us.

 Typically, the application process time varies from two to six months.

 What is the deadline for application for an internship?

 For internships starting in April, May or June, we recommend that you apply by the end of December at the very latest.
 Applicants will be evaluated and chosen sometime in January.
 We should then be able to inform you in February if we can offer you a position.
 If first semester internship positions are not filled at this time, we will continue accepting applications until approximately the end of February.
 For internships starting in September or January, we expect that there will be less competition for intern positions.
 For arrival in September, we would need your completed application materials by May at the latest to ensure ample time for the acceptance process.
 We should then be able to inform you in July if we can offer you a position.
 For arrival in January, we would need your completed application materials by September at the latest.
 We should then be able to inform you in November if we can offer you a position.
 We are willing to accept interns at different times of the year, but as it takes an average of five months to complete the acceptance procedures, please apply as early as possible.
-Please note that these deadlines are for periods of 90 days or less.
-If you would like to come for more than 90 days, thus requiring a cultural activities visa, please add an additional two to three months to allow for time to process your visa.
 Also, if you would like to do a homestay, applying earlier is better in order to give us time to locate a host family.
 In general, considering the time required for the acceptance process and to arrange your housing, applying as early as possible is recommended.
 Applying early will also give you time to find an economical airfare.
 While fall and winter internships are less competitive, we do recommend applying as soon as possible, which would be in September the previous year.
 If we fill our positions earlier, we will stop interviewing.

 What is a current Enrollment Verification Certificate?